Skip to content

 YearEvent

-1950sThe popularity of tank tops declines.
+1950sThe popularity of tank tops as outerwear declines in mainstream fashion.

 Tank Tops Becoming Popular with Women in the 1940s